Sollenau

 Sollenau is a municipality in the Wiener Neustadt-Land District, Lower Austria, Austria.

+Geography

 Sollenau is situated on the river Piesting.
 4.03% of the municipality is forested.
 It is 10 km north of Wiener Neustadt and 36 km south of Vienna.

 History

 Sollenau was first mentioned in 1166.
 It is one of the oldest settlements in the Steinfeld region of Lower Austria.

+Politics

+The municipal council (Gemeinderat) consists of 29 members.
+Following the 2025 Lower Austrian Local Elections, the seat distribution is as follows: